MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 ## Executive Summary

 This case study highlights the implementation of integrated platform capabilities that enhanced user education and streamlined internal operations across over **20,000 pages** of a digital healthcare platform.
-Addressing inefficient content management and a lack of clarity in treatment information, the automation of FAQ management significantly reduced administrative workload and improved content accuracy.
+Addressing inefficient content management and a lack of clarity in treatment information, the automation of FAQ and other key content management significantly reduced administrative workload and improved content accuracy.
 Concurrently, a dynamic treatment information module enhanced user understanding of treatment options, leading to increased engagement and confidence platform-wide.
 These strategic improvements optimized both internal processes and the user experience, resulting in enhanced efficiency, user empowerment, and positive platform metrics.

-## Problem Statement
+## Business Challenge

 The digital healthcare platform faced two key challenges that hindered both internal efficiency and the user experience: